filip-w/TinyThermo/README.md

 # TeenyThermo
-Low-cost and accurate open source thermocouple to CAN module
+Low-cost and accurate open source thermocouple to CAN module for the DIY enthusiast.

+Modular design, with readily available modules